Orioles score 9 runs in eighth inning, rally past Royals 9-8

 Baltimore has taken two of three from the Royals, who haven’t won a series at Camden Yards since April 2014.

 Salvador Pérez hit his 42nd homer for Kansas City and trails Shohei Ohtani by one for most in MLB.
-He leads the majors with 104 RBIs, moving one ahead of José Abreu, of the Chicago White Sox, who play later Wednesday at Oakland.
+He leads the majors with 104 RBIs, moving one ahead of José Abreu, of the Chicago White Sox, who plays later Wednesday at Oakland.

+“I never see something like that in my career,” Pérez said about the outcome.
+“Today was one of those games you just have to forget about it.”

 Austin Hays extended his career-best 15-game hitting streak with an RBI double in the eighth for Baltimore’s first run.
 Anthony Santander and pinch-hitter Ramón Urías had RBI singles off Josh Staumont (3-3), cutting the deficit to 5-3.